joshuaslate/terraform-starters/aws/ecs-fargate-api/README.md

 ### Creating

-Once your certificate is created and verified in `us-east-1` and your variables have been added, you are ready to create infrastructure.
+Once your certificate is created and verified and your variables have been added, you are ready to create infrastructure.

 Replace `*.tfvars` with the name of the variable file you'd like to use.